Review of the Quality Arrangements in Colleges and Universities

 - Public Information

-The responses conveyed strong support for the Framework and ethos of enhancement which, it is felt, has been of great benefit to the sector. sparqs was also delighted by the strong commitment shown across the sector to the role of student engagement with submissions showing support for the contributions students have made over the years and an appetite to further develop work in this area.
+The Quality Arrangements for Scottish Higher Education (QASHE) committee, which oversees the quality arrangements for universities, has undertaken a review of the QEF in line with the wider Scottish Funding Council Review of Coherent Provision and Sustainability.
+The last review of the QEF took place between 2014-2016 and included a formal consultation with the sector to gather a wide range of views about the quality arrangements.
+You can read both the sparqs response and the NUS Scotland response to that consultation.
+The responses conveyed strong support for the QEF and the ethos of enhancement which, it is felt, has been of great benefit to the sector. sparqs was also delighted by the strong commitment shown across the sector to the role of student engagement with submissions showing support for the contributions students have made over the years and an appetite to further develop work in this area.

-For more information on any of the above you can contact Hannah Clarke.
+For more information on any of the above you can contact Megan Brown.